amalto/platform6-connector-nodejs/README.md

 ### Logging

-We use the library [debug](https://www.npmjs.com/package/debug) for debugging.
+We rely on the library [debug](https://github.com/visionmedia/debug) for debugging.

 To display the logs of Platform 6, set the `DEBUG` environment variable like this:

 ```console
 $ DEBUG=platform6:* node index.js
 ```

-To filter the logs, please refer to the documentation of debug.
+To filter the logs, please refer to [the documentation of debug](https://github.com/visionmedia/debug#debug).

-### Example
+### Demo project

 You can find an example of a service using this library [here](https://bitbucket.org/amalto/dev-service-typescript).

-## Development

-### Building and installing from sources

-Follow the below steps to build and install Platform 6 Node.js client from its source:

-- Clone the Bitbucket repository https://bitbucket.org/amalto/platform6-client-nodejs/overview
-- Install the dependencies using the command `npm install`
-- Compile the TypeScript using the command `npm run compile`
-- Link the package locally using the command `npm link`

 ## Release notes

-Please refer to [RELEASE_NOTES](./RELEASE_NOTES.md) to see the descriptions of each release.
+Please refer to [changelog](./CHANGELOG.md) to see the descriptions of each release.